jddecker/tvnextepisode/README.md

 You can add the show to the commandline with the `Show` variable:

 ```
-.\tvnextepisode.ps1 -Show "what we do in the shadows"
+PS> .\tvnextepisode.ps1 -Show "what we do in the shadows"
 ```

 Or you can run the script and it'll prompt for the show:

 ```
-.\tvnextepisode.ps1
+PS> .\tvnextepisode.ps1
 ```